Did you recently see a mystery PURPLE bird in Alberta?

 At first glance, these swallows appear dark.
 But once the sun hits their feathers, you can truly appreciate their beauty, as their metallic green backs and purple behinds become visible.

-Your best chance at seeing these green and purple birds in Alberta is usually over open water.
+Your best chance at seeing these green and purple birds in southern Alberta is usually over open water.
 Violet-green Swallows will fly over lakes, ponds, or rivers in the early mornings, hunting for insects.
 Since they tend to flock with other species of swifts and swallows, look for the birds with a white belly and cheeks.

 Violet-green Swallow Range Map